System Design Interview Prep for Indian Engineers

 Open-Source Study Guides

-- system-design-primer (GitHub): Comprehensive collection of system design resources and examples
+- system-design-primer (GitHub): Massive collection of system design resources and examples

 - ByteByteGo newsletter: Weekly deep dives into system design topics

 Time management is everything.
-Here is my minute-by-minute breakdown:
+Seriously.
+Here's my minute-by-minute breakdown:

 | Time | Activity | What to Say |